 Under Florida judgment collection laws, if a creditor cannot satisfy his judgment through garnishment, attachments, and some other legal tools pursuant to a writ of execution, the creditor may initiate proceedings supplementary to execution pursuant to Florida Statute 56.29.
 Proceeding supplementary is the widest ranging and most comprehensive creditor remedy.
 Proceedings supplementary assists judgment creditors’ satisfaction of their judgments by using equitable remedies against a variety of types of debtor rights and property which are not subject to garnishment, levy, or attachment tools.

 For example, proceeding supplementary can allow a creditor to seize a judgment debtor’s stock in a corporation, the debtor’s accounts receivables, or his causes of action against a third party.
 These proceedings may also reach a debtor’s intangible assets such as trademarks or logos.

 A creditor initiates proceeding supplementary for execution by filing a motion with the court that issued the final judgment.
 The statute requires the creditor to include certain allegations in the motion.
 Proceedings may be commenced at any time during the 20-year life of a final judgment.

 Statutory Florida Judgment Collection Tools

-Florida Statute 56.29 includes a list of collection tools for proceedings supplementary.
+Florida debt collection laws are based on Florida Statute 56.29.
+The statute includes a list of collection tools for proceedings supplementary.
 A sample of creditor equitable remedies that Florida Statutes allow in proceedings supplementary includes: